Caring and Sharing Together

 $3000

-• Sponsor Highlight in Sugarloaf Living Magazine (Half page in 1 issue)
+• Sponsor Highlight in Sugarloaf Living Magazine-half page in 1 issue

-• Tickets to Charity Dinner Dance (2)
+• Tickets to Spring Event (2)

 • Tickets to Charity Week Gala (2)

-• Logo on Turkey Trot T-shirt (Medium Font)
+• Logo on Turkey Trot T-shirt- medium font

 Silver